cyrille-artho/modbat/README.md

   functionality of the model).
 The action is executed on the default instance of the model.

-* @After: This action is executed after each test execution run, on the default instance of the model.
+* `@After`: This action is executed after each test execution run, on the default instance of the model.

-@Before annotations are also executed on a newly launched model instance (using launch), right when the model is launched (while the transition of the parent model is executing). @After annotations are also executed on all launched model instances at the end of a given test (regardless of when a model instance completed its last transition).
+`@Before` annotations are also executed on a newly launched model instance (using launch), right when the model is launched (while the transition of the parent model is executing). `@After` annotations are also executed on all launched model instances at the end of a given test (regardless of when a model instance completed its last transition).